hblake3/LibraryManagementSystem/README.md

 A full stack React + Supabase app for managing a library's books and members.

-## View the work-in-progress Live Demo!
+## View the work-in-progress Live Demo

 ### [Try The Live Demo](https://library-management-system-gilt-ten.vercel.app/)
 ```